ansible/ansible/docsite/rst/developing_program_flow_modules.rst

 Python
 ^^^^^^

-New-style python modules use the :ref:`ziploader` framework for constructing modules.
+New-style Python modules use the :ref:`ziploader` framework for constructing modules.
 All official modules (shipped with Ansible) use either this or the :ref:`powershell module framework <flow_powershell_modules>`.